aptusproject/aptus-core/README.md

 "Aptus" is latin for suitable, appropriate, fitting.
 It is a utility library to help smooth certain pain points of the Java/Scala ecosystem.

-It is currenly used as part of [Gallia](https://github.com/galliaproject/gallia-core/blob/master/README.md#210129170214), a Scala library for data manipulation.

 ## SBT
 `libraryDependencies += "io.github.aptusproject" %% "aptus-core" % "0.2.0"`